Mac Pro 2018 (or 2019) preview

-AMD has since introduced the Radeon Pro as a successor to the FirePro line up.
-Apple is already bragging that it is using the Radeon Pro Vega 56 graphics processor in the iMac Pro, a chip that isn’t actually available yet.
+AMD has since introduced the Radeon Pro as a successor to the FirePro line up and Apple is already using the Radeon Pro Vega 56 graphics processor in the iMac Pro.

 That said, maybe what really matters is whether pro users will be able to update their Mac Pro to take advantage of the latest and greatest graphics cards when they launch.
 If Apple allows this then it matters less what’s inside the Mac Pro at launch.